python/cpython/Doc/library/http.client.rst

 .. attribute:: HTTPResponse.debuglevel

    A debugging hook.
-If `debuglevel` is greater than zero, messages will be printed to stdout as the response is read and parsed.
+If :attr:`debuglevel` is greater than zero, messages will be printed to stdout as the response is read and parsed.